gmu-techman-2020/business-deck/text/03-market.md

 **Buyer Bargaining Power---Very High.** The competitive nature of SaaS markets results in companies giving significant information to the customer in the form of pre-sales information, free trials, and low-commitment, monthly rollover contracts.
 To succeed, Verkilo must establish brand loyalty and drive long-term value for the customer.

-**Substitute Product Threat / Competitive rivalry---Very High.** SaaS companies like Verkilo live and die by product differentiation, which creates fierce competitive rivalry.
+**Substitute Product Threat / Competitive Rivalry---Very High.** SaaS companies like Verkilo live and die by product differentiation, which creates fierce competitive rivalry.
 We focus on competition separately due to the need to differentiate.

 ## Competition